Ireland flag Union Jack flag icon United Kingdom Canada flag Canada

 • Hirers’ liability

-Culture 2025 – The Government Perspective
+Culture 2025 – The National Framework

 • Recognising the value of culture and creativity to the individual and society

-• Supporting creative practice and cultural participation
+• Supporting creative practice and participation

-• Cherishing our cultural heritage
+• Cherishing and safeguarding our cultural heritage.